cch0/data-engineering-zoomcamp-2024-project/README.md

 ## Lessons Learned

 - Backfill is an important part of the design.
 Have to take this into consideration when designing the pipeline.
-- Deciding on Data visualization earlier helps narrowing down the scope and the kind of processing needed for the pipeline.
+- Deciding on data visualization earlier helps narrowing down the scope and the kind of processing needed for the pipeline.
 Working backward from the target end state is a useful way to keep things in check.
-- Documentation would probably takes as much time as development .
+- Documentation would probably takes as much time as development.

 <br>